lgatto/spreadsheet-ecology-lesson/03-dates-as-data.md

 In dealing with dates in spreadsheets, we recommend separating **date data into separate fields** (day, month, year), which will eliminate any chance of ambiguity.

-### <a href=doy></a> Storing dates as YEAR, DAY-OF-YEAR
+#### Storing dates as YEAR, DAY-OF-YEAR

-There is also another option:
-You can also store dates as year, and day of year (DOY).
+There is also another option: You can also store dates as year, and day of year (DOY).
 Why?
 Because depending on your question, this might be what's useful to you, and there is practically no possibility for ambiguity creeping in.

 Statistical models often incorporate year as a factor, to account for year-to-year variation, and DOY can be used to measure the passage of time within a year.